Menstrual Cycle | Keto | Period | PMS | Best Foods | Worst Foods | Supplements

 Usually, changes in diet and weight can affect your hormone balance and menstrual cycle.
 Ketogenic diets affect your body differently depending on your current health status and lifestyle.

-While keto critics claim that this diet generally messes with the menstrual cycle, many women experience no period changes.
+While keto critics claim this diet generally messes with the menstrual cycle, many women experience no period changes.

 Here’s how the keto diet affects your period and which foods benefit your well-being during which phase of the cycle.